devoteamgcloud/fr-dgtl-vuejs-fastapi-template/frontend/{{cookiecutter.project_slug}}/README.md

 # Prod server (nginx)
 docker build -t <image>:<tag> -f Dockerfile.prod .
 docker run -p <host_port>:8080 <image>:<tag>  # Port forward to nginx

 ```

+## CI/CD

+### CI with Github Actions

+Use .github/workflows/lint.yaml by enabling Github Actions API in your repository

+This will run linting for every Pull Request on develop, uat and master branches

+### CD with Cloud Build & Cloud Run

+.cloudbuild/cloudbuild.yaml is used automatically to deploy to Cloud Run according to your Cloud Build trigger configuration

+*Requirements*:

+APIs enabled:

+- Cloud Build API
+- Cloud Run API
+- Secret Manager API

+Roles:

+- Cloud Build Service Account has Cloud Run Admin role
+- Cloud Build Service Account has Secret Manager Secret Accessor role

+Other:

+- Cloud Build trigger created for the repository
+- Secret Manager secret created with same name as the project_slug you specified

 ### Maintainers